Pfc. Carl Anthony Maggio

 The day the atomic bomb was dropped on Hiroshima, the Japanese were angry and made the POWs do close drill before going off to work.
 The POWs had no idea why this was done.
 When they got to the mine, they noticed a guard in the tower.
 The guard was a "spotter" looking for American bombers.
 The next day, the prisoners did not have to work.
 They were told it was the birthday of the wife of the mine owner.
 The following day, the guards were gone and had left their guns, without bolts, behind.
 The POWs broke into the supply hut and ate the first good meal they had in three and one half years.
 Finally, on a radio the POWs heard the emperor announcing the Japanese surrender.

 Liberation did not take place until the POWs sent three men to find the American forces.
 As it turned out, the American Occupational Forces had no idea where the POWs were being held.
 One morning, a B-29 appeared and dropped drums with American food and cigarettes to the POWs.
 Within days, the prisoners were sent by train to Yokohama.
-They were returned to the Philippine Islands and finally the United States.
+They were returned to the Philippine Islands.

 Carl remembered that in the Philippines he was reunited with members of his company.
 Here they learned who had died in the camps and who had survived.
 The only men that they would not learn the fate of for sometime were those who had died on the "hell ships."
-Carl returned to Melrose Park and discharged from the army.
+Carl boarded the U.S. Yarmouth which arrived at San Francisco on October 8, 1945.
+He returned to Melrose Park and discharged from the army.
 After working a few days at a civilian job, Carl reenlisted in the army.
 As fate would have it, Carl was sent back to Japan.
 He would fight in the Korean War and almost became a POW for a second time when North Korea invaded South Korea.

 Carl again left the military and returned to Melrose Park.
 He resided in the home that his parents bought while he was a POW.
 Carl Maggio passed away on October 25, 2007.
 He was buried in Plot 8, Grave 1891, at Abraham Lincoln National Cemetery in Elwood, Illinois.